 Many holy objects, for example, were extracted and put on exhibit for non-Native audiences.
 While much has improved, this legacy lives on, and it is necessary to be conscious of and surmount the many stereotypes and prejudices that continue from prior centuries.

-3. Personal Identity Tied to The Community
+3. Personal Identity Tied to the Community

-A person’s perception of their own community, allowing them to realise their place in the socio-cultural space, and easily operate the world around them, is connected with the notion of cultural identity.
+A person’s perception of their own community, allowing them to realise their place in the socio-cultural space and easily operate the world around them, is connected with the notion of cultural identity.

 The nature of cultural identity rests in the fact that a person consciously receives the relevant cultural norms and models of behaviour, power orientations, and communication.
-Cultural identity has a certain influence on the method of intercultural interaction.
+Cultural identity has a certain influence on the methods of intercultural interaction.
 So, it assumes a set of certain stable features, thanks to which some cultural wonders or people evoke in us a feeling of solace or aversion.
-Depending on this, we decide the suitable type, style, and method of communication with them.
+Depending on this, we decide the type, style, and method of communication with them.